viktoriamahrberg/supercazzola/README.md

 - **Code:** The core functionality of Supercazzola is coming from the [Code Institute's](https://codeinstitute.net/) walkthrough project - [Boutique Ado Project](https://boutique-ado-vikmah.herokuapp.com/).
 Thank you Code Institute - it's been a real hero for my understanding of Django.

+- Thank you all fantastic tutors at Code Institute

 - [Colormind.io](http://colormind.io/) - Color palette picker